Hangover3832/every/readme.md

 - Changing the interval resets the next execution time
 - The class maintains consistent intervals by adding the interval to the last scheduled time
 - Additional keyword arguments can be passed both during initialization and execution
+- pylance seems to have some troubles with type checking the decorated functions

 ## License